GoogleChrome/web.dev/src/site/content/en/metrics/user-centric-performance-metrics/index.md

   between FCP and TTI where the main thread was blocked for long enough to prevent input responsiveness. _([lab](#in-the-lab))_
-- **[Cumulative layout shift (CLS)](/cls/):** measures the cumulative score of all layout shifts that occur between FCP and when the page's [lifecycle state](https://developers.google.com/web/updates/2018/07/page-lifecycle-api) changes to hidden. _([lab](#in-the-lab), [field](#in-the-field))_
+- **[Cumulative layout shift (CLS)](/cls/):** measures the cumulative score of all unexpected layout shifts that occur between when the page starts loading and when its [lifecycle state](https://developers.google.com/web/updates/2018/07/page-lifecycle-api) changes to hidden. _([lab](#in-the-lab), [field](#in-the-field))_